 With a few last strokes of her pen, the words and pen disappeared, and at last, she focused her attention on him.
 Her eyes travelled the length of him where he sat, slouched in his chair.
 For a moment she considered lecturing him but then, catching sight of his lifeless eyes, she took pity on him and reconsidered.
 Only as he escorted her to the door did she break her silence.

 Why do you insist on going there?

-The man weighs the question and after significant reflection answers in a low defeated voice:
+The man weighed the question and after significant reflection answered in a low defeated voice:

 It keeps me human.

-The woman simply nods and bids him goodnight.
-He looks after her as she makes her way down the path onto the street then closes the door.
-He breathes deeply allowing for the day to finally end.
-On the way down the corridor, he stops by his daughter’s room.
-He finds her sound asleep, a strand of silver moonlight shining upon the garland of daisies still in her hair.
+The woman nodded, though her eyes conveyed no trace of understanding, and bid him goodnight.
+He looked after her as she made her way down the path onto the vacant street, a sense of protective angst, residual of the post-world, momentarily waxing within.
+Then, he closed the door.
+He breathed air into the deepest recesses of his lungs, to gather and evacuate any lurking residue of the day, allowing it to finally come to an end.
+On the way down the corridor, he stopped by his daughter’s room.
+He found her sound asleep, a strand of silver moonlight shining upon the garland of daisies, still gracing her hair.